swigof/concordia-search/README.md

 COMP 479 - Information Retrieval and Web Search

-concordia.ca webpage crawler, index builder, and queryer
+concordia webpage crawler, index builder, and queryer

 Searches for pages related to covid and sustainability